 This is why I have decided to officially start offering health coaching sessions through my blog.

 This way I can really take the time to get to know you, and hear your whole story, and to come up with the best possible recommendations that I can.

-However, what I can do is to help you navigate the system– to let you know what’s out there in terms of treatment options, and explain concepts about the SI joint that you may not be clear about.
+I’ve been through this process myself— the good and the bad— and now I can help you navigate the system.
+I can let you know what’s out there in terms of treatment options, and explain concepts about the SI joint that you may not be clear about.

 I find that a lot of people get stuck, after the first one or two PT’s they found weren’t really able to help them.